-Your child will be bringing home a reading book from school.
+Your child will bring home a reading book from school.
 Encourage them to read these books daily.

-Talk to your child about their reading.
-You could ask what they like or don't like about the book, what has happended so far?
+Talk to your child about their reading and make sure that they really understand the text, even if they appear to be fluent.
+You could ask what they like or don’t like about the book, what has happened so far?
 What might happen next?
 What are the characters like?
 How does the author describe the setting?
 You could look for information together and answer questions about the text.

 Most importantly, have fun.
 We all do well at the things we enjoy!